gyhou/consumer_complaints/README.md

 1. [Testing the code](README.md#testing-the-code)

 ## Problem
 The federal government provides a way for consumers to file complaints against companies regarding different financial products, such as payment problems with a credit card or debt collection tactics.
-This challenge will be about identifying the number of complaints filed and how they're spread across different companies.
+This project will be about identifying the number of complaints filed and how they're spread across different companies.

-**For this challenge, we want to know for each financial product and year, the total number of complaints, number of companies receiving a complaint, and the highest percentage of complaints directed at a single company.**
+**For this project, we want to know for each financial product and year, the total number of complaints, number of companies receiving a complaint, the company with the most complaints, and the highest percentage of complaints directed at a single company.**

 ## Summary
 In the `run.sh` script, `python3.7` is used, followed by the python script file location and name, then the input csv file location and name, then the desired output csv file location and name.